webqit/webflo/README.md

       └── footer.html ------------------------------ <footer></footer> <!-- To appear at bottom of each index.html page -->
 ```

 In a Single Page Application, each page is the same `index.html` document, and it is often necessary to have the main page sections change on each route.
-These sections can be defined per-route and *imported* to the document on navigating to their respective URLs.
+These sections can be defined per-route and *imported* to the document on navigating to their respective route.

 ```html
 my-app